dopplertask/dopplertask/README.md

 #### WriteFileAction
 ##### Variables
 * filename: name of a file.
 Using ~ in the beginning of the filename will point to the home directory eg. ~/Downloads/testfile.txt
+* outputType: The type of the output.
+Possible values: clearText, binaryVar
 * contents: the contents to write in the file.

 #### XMLAction